-6. Assessment engages the learner
+Assessment engages the learner

 Effective and informative assessment practice is student centred.
 Ideally there is a cooperative interaction between teacher and students, and among the students themselves.
-The syllabus outcomes and the assessment processes to be used should be made explicit to students.
+Syllabus outcomes and the assessment processes to be used should be made explicit to students.
 Students should participate in the negotiation of learning tasks and actively monitor and reflect upon their achievements and progress.

-7. Assessment values teacher judgement
+Assessment values teacher judgement

 Good assessment practice involves teachers making judgements, on the weight of assessment evidence, about student progress towards the achievement of outcomes.
 Teachers can be confident a student has achieved an outcome when the student has successfully demonstrated that outcome a number of times, and in varying contexts.
 The reliability of teacher judgement is enhanced when teachers cooperatively develop a shared understanding of what constitutes achievement of an outcome.
 This is developed through cooperative programming and discussing samples of student work and achievements within and sometimes between schools.
-Teacher judgement based on well defined standards is a valuable and rich form of student assessment.
+Teacher judgement based on well-defined standards, is a valuable and rich form of student assessment.

-8. Assessment is time efficient and manageable
+Assessment is time efficient and manageable

 Effective and informative assessment practice is time efficient and supports teaching and learning by providing constructive feedback to the teacher and student that will guide further learning.
-At Wingham High School formal assessment periods are set aside at appropriate times for Stage 6.
-Additionally each course schedules other tasks throughout the year.
+At WHS, formal assessment periods are set aside at appropriate times for Stage 6.

+Additionally, each course schedules other tasksthroughout the year.
 Progress reports are issued each semester for all students.

-9. Assessment recognises individual achievement and progress
+Assessment recognises individual achievement and progress

 Effective and informative assessment practice acknowledges that students are individuals who develop differently.
 All students must be given appropriate opportunities to demonstrate achievement.
-Effective and informative assessment practice is sensitive to the self-esteem and general well-being of students, providing honest and constructive feedback.
-Values and attitudes outcomes are an important part of learning that should be assessed and reported.
+Effective and informative WHS Assessment Policy Support Document 02/12/2021 2 P a g e assessment practice is sensitive to the self-esteem and general wellbeing of students, providing honest and constructive feedback.
+Values and attitudes outcomes are an important part of learning that should be evaluated and reported.
 They are distinct from knowledge, understanding and skill outcomes.

-10. Assessment conveys information
+Assessment conveys information

-Students, parents, and teachers, can use student achievement information.
+Students, parents and teachers can use student achievement information.
 This information (amongst other things) helps identify students for targeted intervention and can inform teaching programs.
 Students and parents can use assessment information to help plan revision or access assistance from teachers or peers.